KyleNo/YAST/README.md

 # YAST
-Yet Another Scripting Tutorial tex build.
+Yet Another Scripting Tetorial tex build.
 Uses Tex Live and Pygment.

 ## Installation
 The following assumes you are using linux or WSL.